 The evolution of apomixis in ferns

-Apomixis can be defined as, simply, asexual reproduction [“apo” = without, “mixis” = mixing/sex].
+Apomixis is asexual reproduction through seed, spore, or egg, without the fusion of gametes [“apo” = without, “mixis” = mixing/sex].
 In plants, this definition encompasses vegetative asexual reproduction and asexual reproduction through the alternation of generations (including apospory, apogamy, and parthenogenesis).
-In the Grusz lab, we study the evolution (and evolutionary implications) of apogamous reproduction, in particular.
-In ferns, this involves two major modifications to the normal, sexual life cycle: the production of unreduced diplospores via meiosis (diplospory), and the apogamous development of a new sporophyte from somatic gametophyte tissue, without the fusion of sperm and egg (apogamy).
+The Grusz lab the evolution (and evolutionary implications) of apogamous reproduction, in particular.
+In ferns, this involves two major modifications to the canonical, sexual life cycle: the production of unreduced diplospores via meiosis (diplospory), and the apogamous development of a new sporophyte from somatic gametophyte tissue, without the fusion of sperm and egg (apogamy).
 Sporogenesis takes place within the fern sporangium, where spores develop via meiosis.
 In sexual lineages, these meiotic products (spores) are normally haploid, with half the parental number of chromosomes.
-Instead, apomictic ferns use one of two alternative spore-generating pathways to yield chromosomally unreduced diplospores: Döpp-Manton (premeiotic endomitosis) or Braithwaite (meiotic first division restitution) sporogenesis.
+Instead, apomictic ferns use one of two alternative spore-generating pathways to yield chromosomally unreduced diplospores, historically termed: Döpp-Manton (premeiotic endomitosis) or Braithwaite (meiotic first division restitution) sporogenesis.

 Reticulate evolution and origins of apomixis